 Pentagon says it's investigating Sen. Mark Kelly for breach of military law after video that urged defying illegal orders

-Washington — The Pentagon indicated that it's investigating Democratic Sen. Mark Kelly of Arizona, a former U.S. Navy Captain, after he was among a group of lawmakers to release a video calling on service members and members of the intelligence community to "refuse illegal orders."
+Washington — The Pentagon indicated that it's investigating Democratic Sen. Mark Kelly of Arizona, a former U.S. Navy Captain, after he was among a group of lawmakers who released a video calling on service members and members of the intelligence community to "refuse illegal orders."

 In a social media post, the Pentagon said it had received "serious allegations of misconduct" against Kelly, saying "a thorough review of these allegations has been initiated to determine further actions, which may include recall to active duty for court-martial proceedings or administrative measures."

-Kelly told CBS News that he learned about the investigation via the social media post.
+Kelly told CBS News that he learned about the investigation via social media.

+"If this is meant to intimidate me and other members of Congress from doing our jobs and holding this administration accountable, it won't work," Kelly said in a response on X. "I've given too much to this country to be silenced by bullies who care more about their own power than protecting the Constitution."

-Kelly was among a group of Democratic lawmakers who released a video last week urging service members and members of the intelligence community to defy "illegal orders," citing threats to the Constitution.
-The lawmakers, who are veterans and former national security officials, also included Sen. Elissa Slotkin of Michigan, Reps.
-Jason Crow of Colorado, Chris Deluzio and Chrissy Houlahan of Pennsylvania and Maggie Goodlander of New Hampshire.
+Kelly was one of six Democratic lawmakers who released a video last week urging service members and members of the intelligence community to defy "illegal orders," citing threats to the Constitution.
+The lawmakers, who are all veterans or former national security officials, also included Sen. Elissa Slotkin of Michigan and House members Jason Crow of Colorado, Chris Deluzio and Chrissy Houlahan of Pennsylvania and Maggie Goodlander of New Hampshire.

 The Pentagon cited federal laws that prohibit "actions intended to interfere with the loyalty, morale, or good order and discipline of the armed forces," saying in the post that violations "will be addressed through appropriate legal channels."